-The Queensland Rural, Regional and Remote Women’s Network (QRRRWN) is excited to announce that it has been the recipient of a Queensland Women’s Week grant for a project called ‘Walk around Queensland’.
+The Queensland Rural, Regional and Remote Women’s Network (QRRRWN) was excited to receive a Queensland Women’s Week grant for a project called ‘Walk around Queensland’.

-Overcoming isolation of rural, regional and remote (RRR) women by connecting virtually and face to face in Kingaroy, the project aims to motivate RRR women to exercise and actively care for their wellbeing.
-With many women putting themselves and their health last on the priority list, the theme “You’re worth it” is set to encourage a reshuffling of the priority order.
+Overcoming isolation of rural, regional and remote (RRR) women by connecting virtually and face to face in Kingaroy, the project was aimed at motivating RRR women to exercise and actively care for their wellbeing.
+With many women putting themselves and their health last on the priority list, the theme “You’re worth it” was set to encourage a reshuffling of the priority order.

-Together, participants are going to take a virtual walk through milestones around rural, regional and remote Queensland.
-The project involves participants from across the state using the free World Walking app during Queensland Women’s Week to log their daily walk/jog/run & other physical activities, along with a purpose built facebook event.
-Each post will add to the cumulative kilometres walked by all participants and tracked on a Queensland map showing and celebrating how far the group has walked around Queensland.
+Together, participants took a virtual walk through milestones around rural, regional and remote Queensland.
+The project involved participants from across the state using the free World Walking app during Queensland Women’s Week to log their daily walk/jog/run & other physical activities, along with a purpose built facebook event.
+Each entry added to the cumulative kilometres walked by all participants and was tracked on a map showing and celebrating how far the group had walked around Queensland.

-Prizes will be up for grabs for those who participate in a number of categories and there will be information, inspiration, motivation and support channelled through the facebook event in the lead up to and after the event.
+Prizes were awarded to those who participated in a number of categories.
+Information, inspiration, motivation and support was channelled through the facebook event in the lead up to and after the event.

-Being launched in Kingaroy on 3 March is significant for QRRRWN in its 25th year as the South Burnett is the birthplace of QRRRWN (formerly QRWN and RWN) and will also be the community hosting the 25th QRRRWN state conference in September this year.
-In honour of this, the virtual route starts and ends in Kingaroy.
+The launch in Kingaroy on 3 March 2018 was significant for QRRRWN in its 25th year, as the South Burnett is the birthplace of QRRRWN (formerly QRWN and RWN), the Kingaroy community hosted the 25th QRRRWN state conference in September 2018.
+In honour of this, the virtual route started and ended in Kingaroy.

-The project will encourage accountability by connecting participants who sign up, creating incentive for them to exercise more frequently through daily competitions creating a fun atmosphere and recognition of women participating.
-The seven-day commitment is hoped to encourage continued walks and keeping the QRRRWN Group on World Walking open after the event will encourage continued connectedness between members.
+The project encouraged accountability by connecting participants, and creating incentive for them to exercise more frequently through daily competitions, creating a fun atmosphere and recognition of women participating.
+It is hoped that after this event, participants will be encouraged to continue walking.
+QRRRWN has kept the QRRRWN World Walking group open after the event, to encourage continued connectedness between members after the event.

 Everyone is welcome to participate!
-Together the group will take a virtual walk through milestones around rural, regional and remote Queensland in the name of health, wellbeing and community.
+You can join in and talk a virtual walk through milestones around rural, regional and remote Queensland in the name of health, wellbeing and community.

-* On iOS or Android: Install the World Walking app, then search for QRRRWN group
+* On iOS or Android: Install the World Walking app